fabfuel/ecs-deploy/README.rst

 You can increase the time (in seconds) to wait for finishing the deployment via the ``--timeout`` parameter.
 This time includes the full cycle of stopping all old containers and (re)starting all new containers.
 Different stacks require different timeout values, the default is 300 seconds.

+If you set '--timeout = -2' check deployment is skipped

 The overall deployment time depends on different things:

 - the type of the application.
 For example node.js containers tend to take a long time to get stopped.
 But nginx containers tend to stop immediately, etc.